Rev. Timothy R. Scully, C.S.C.

 His research and graduate teaching focuses on comparative political institutions, especially political parties.
 His writings include Rethinking the Center: Party Politics in Nineteenth and Twentieth Century Chile (Stanford, 1992) and five coauthored volumes: Building Democratic Institutions: Party Systems in Latin America (Stanford, 1995); Christian Democracy in Latin America: Electoral Competition and Regime Conflicts (Stanford, 2003); El Eslabon Perdido: Familia, Bienestar, y Modernizacion en Chile (Taurus, 2006), Creencias e Ilusiones: la Cohesion Social de Los Latinoamericanos (Santiago, Uqbar Editores, 2008) and, most recently Democratic Governance in Latin America (Stanford, 2010).

 Among his professional affiliations, Fr.
 Scully is a member of the New York Council on Foreign Relations, the Chicago Council on Foreign Relations, the Inter-American Dialogue, the Woodrow Wilson Center for International Scholars Advisory Board, the Pacific Council for International Relations, the American Political Science Association, the Latin American Studies Association, and is a member of the school board for the Archdiocese of Chicago Catholic Schools.
-At Notre Dame he is a member of the Advisory Boards of the Keough-Naughton Institute for Irish Studies, the Kellogg Institute for International Studies, the Institute for Latino Studies, the Law School's Center for Civil and Human Rights, and Alliance for Catholic Education, which he Chairs.
+At Notre Dame he is a member of the Advisory Boards of the Keough-Naughton Institute for Irish Studies, the Kellogg Institute for International Studies, the Institute for Latino Studies, is co-chair of the University's Standing Committee on Latin America and the Caribbean, the Law School's Center for Civil and Human Rights, and Alliance for Catholic Education.

 Ordained a Holy Cross priest in 1981, he served his first years of priesthood in Santiago, Chile.
 He earned master's and doctoral degrees in Political Science from the University of California, Berkeley, after graduating summa cum laude from Notre Dame in 1976 and receiving his master of divinity degree in 1979.